Frequently Asked Questions

 -

-Any comfort items
+Any comfort items your child may need

-Breastmilk or formula, if applicable.
-For families using formula, we provide Alula Gold Stage 1 and Stage 2 for babies.
+We provide Alula Gold Stage 1 and Stage 2 formula

 Please ensure all items are clearly labelled with your child’s name.